A microserver for low-power workloads that is also VMware ESXi-compatible.

 The AMD Ryzen 3 3200G is a strong quad-core processor.
 At barely $15 more than last-gen’s Ryzen 3 2200G, it’s a worthwhile upgrade for the small bump in price.
 Since it also comes with its own low-profile CPU cooler, it’s an excellent deal.
 Additionally, the Ryzen 3 3200G, as with all Ryzen CPUs, supports AMD-V which is the virtualization extensions required by VMware.
 Low-end Celeron and Pentium CPUs disable virtualization extensions.
 Choosing an AMD CPU, we can get a relatively powerful, but inexpensive CPU that leaves these extensions enabled.

 We socket this CPU into a GIGABYTE B450 AORUS M motherboard.
 Packed with features such as a M.2 NVMe slot with heatsink, four RAM slots, six SATA ports, and a dual BIOS.
 One thing to note is BIOS support for the Ryzen 3 3200G wasn’t added until BIOS F40, released on 05/16/2019, so depending on your purchase date and how long it takes to cycle in motherboards with at least BIOS F40 by default, you may need to have a 1st or 2nd Gen Ryzen CPU to flash the motherboard’s BIOS to the new version in order to use the Ryzen 3 3200G.
-If you don’t have access to a compatible CPU readily, you may want to step back to the Ryzen 3 2200G or get a B550 motherboard (which won’t be available until around February 2020, unfortunately).
+If you don’t have access to a compatible CPU readily, you may want to step back to the Ryzen 3 2200G or get a B550 motherboard (which won’t be available until around July 2020, unfortunately).
+You could also request a Short Term Processor Loan Boot Kit directly from AMD to upgrade your BIOS, if you want to go through that process.
 X570 mATX or ITX boards, being at a rather expensive $200-mark, are another potential option.